How to Make Permanent Changes-

 When we surrender we are given a super natural source of wisdom-

 Surrender means we give up and hand control over to God.
-This act forces us to seek God for wisdom and understanding into our problems instead of leaning on our own limited understanding to problem solve (Proverbs 3:5-6).
-When we ask God for wisdom rather than simply asking Him to bless whatever plans and ideas we worked out on our own He blesses us with the inside scoop on how to deal with people appropriately and problem solve seemingly unsolvable problems (Matthew 7:7-8, James 1:5).
-The wisdom we gain in surrender gives us power to live every part of our lives victoriously.
+This act forces us to seek God for wisdom and understanding into our problems instead of leaning on our own limited understanding (Proverbs 3:5-6).
+When we ask God for wisdom rather than simply asking Him to bless whatever plans and ideas we have worked out on our own He blesses us with the inside scoop on how to deal with people appropriately and problem solve seemingly unsolvable problems (Matthew 7:7-8, James 1:5).
+The wisdom we gain in surrender empowers us to live every part of our lives victoriously.

 We (eventually) get the joy that comes with victory over our flesh-